 Another lightweight option, 8GadgetPack is free and enables users to run gadgets in Windows 8.x and Windows 10.

-Get Contemporary Desktop Gadgets with Rainmeter
+Get Contemporary Desktop Gadgets With Rainmeter

 Will You Use These New Desktop Gadget Apps?

-So, desktop gadgets can still be added to Windows 10.
-Who knew?
-This is great for anyone wishing to relive the halcyon days of Windows 7 (which they might also do by reverting to Aero Glass) and maximize their productivity.
+Each of these solutions is worth trying and can help improve productivity.
 For instance, using a clock set to a foreign time zone can be invaluable when collaborating with people overseas, or just checking that your aunt in New Zealand is awake before you call.